-Research and Review Committees
+Research and Review Committees:

 In selecting members for its Research and Review Committees, HEI uses disclosure procedures that are similar to those used by the U.S. National Academies.
 In addition to a letter informing prospective members of HEI's policies and expectations, HEI uses a two-part form for disclosure of interests.
 The first part focuses on relationships and affiliations that senior scientists often have with one or more organizations; its major goal is to make such activities known to HEI so that HEI may take this information into consideration - along with myriad other factors - when seeking expert advice.
 The second part focuses on 'conflict of interests' - generally financial in nature - that may be relevant to the member's work with HEI.
 Committee members are asked to update such information on a periodic basis.
-Individuals employed by HEI sponsors may not serve as members of HEI Research or Review Committees.
+Individuals employed by HEI sponsors may not serve as members of HEI committees.
 HEI strongly discourages members of its Research and Review Committees from applying for HEI funds as a principal investigator (PI) or co-PI during the term of their committee service.
 Should a committee member apply for funding, the policies described below apply.

-Review of Applications for New Studies
+Review of Applications for New Studies:

-HEI typically reviews applications for new research in a two-step process: applications are first reviewed by external technical experts and then by the applicable HEI research oversight committee.
-For these purposes, HEI's procedures for managing conflicts of interest are similar to the guidelines set forth by the U.S. National Institutes of
+HEI typically reviews applications for new research in a two-step process: Applications are first reviewed by individuals or a panel of experts and then by the Research Committee.
+For these purposes, HEI's procedures for managing conflicts of interest are similar to the guidelines set forth by the U.S. National Institutes of Health.

-Health.
 Members of HEI's sponsor community are given an opportunity to comment on a draft of the request for application (RFA), but they may not apply for support or participate in application review and funding decisions.

-HEI invites technical experts to serve as external reviewers who do not have a conflict of interest with the proposals they are asked to review.
-A conflict can occur in the following ways:
+HEI invites external reviewers (or in the case of a major RFA, Application Review Panel members) who do not have a conflict of interest with the proposal(s) they are asked to review.
+A conflict can occur in a number of ways, including:

-- When the reviewer is named on the application in a major professional role. - The reviewer (or close family member) would receive a direct financial benefit if the application is funded. - The PI or others on the application with a major role are from the reviewer's institution or institutional component (e.g., department). - During the past three years the reviewer has been a collaborator or has had other professional relationships (e.g., served as a mentor) with any person on the application who has a major role. - The application includes a letter of support or reference letter from the reviewer. - The reviewer is identified as having an advisory role for the project under review.
+- when the reviewer is named on the application in a major professional role; - the reviewer (or close family member) would receive a direct financial benefit if the application is funded;

+- the PI or others on the application with a major role are from the reviewer's institution or institutional component (e.g., department); - during the past three years the reviewer has been a collaborator or has had other professional relationships (e.g., served as a mentor) with any person on the application who has a major role; - the application includes a letter of support or reference letter from the reviewer; or - the reviewer is identified as having an advisory role for the project under review.

 In addition, HEI screens external reviewers for potential conflicts of interest with other applicants who have submitted a proposal under the same RFA.
-Note that a similar policy applies to members of the HEI's research oversight committees when reviewing applications.
+Note that a similar policy applies to members of the HEI Research Committee when reviewing applications.